jackdawjackdaw/blackjack/README.md

-BlackJack
+Simple-Jack
 =========

 C.Coleman-Smith (chris.colemansmith@gmail.com)

-A simple implementation of a popular card game, aims to help you learn to count cards.
+A simple implementation of BlackJack game, aims to help you learn to count cards.
+You start with 100 currency units and can keep on playing until you reach your inevitable gamblers ruin, or ctrl-c.

+The card count is updated each time a card is drawn, with the following rules:
+    1 point 2-6
+    0 points 7-9
+   -1 points 10-A
+the count is reset each time the deck is shuffled.

+Cards are represented by their value and suit, tens are printed as T not 10.

 ## Requires:

 * CMAKE [1]
 * A C compiler
-* GSL [2]
-* Check [3] - for unit tests
+* Check [2] - for unit tests

 ## Building, Installing and Testing